alienarena/alienarena/docs/README.txt

 It would be advisable for you to change video settings for however you wish to view the game, and what gives you reasonable performance.
 The game's default settings are at a mid range setting, so try tweaking them or adding/removing effects depending on your framerate.
 If you wish to see your framerate, you can type "set cl_drawfps 1" at the console(brought down using the ` key).

 ALIEN ARENA also allows for colored names just as Quake 3, using the ^ character followed by a number to set the color.

+Movement is based on Quake 2 physics, allowing strafejumping, doublejumping, and other Quake type movements.
+In Alien Arena, you can also dodge, similarly to Unreal Tournament, by pressing a strafe key, releasing it fully, and pressing it again.

 * COMPLETING LEVELS